MCresearch/DeePKS-L/docs/source/inputs-preperation.rst

     cal_stress: 0               # bool; 1 for stress calculation

     # STRU args; keywords that related to INPUT file in ABACUS
-    # below are default STRU args, users can also set them for each group in
-    # ../systems/group.xx/stru_abacus.yaml
     orb_files: ["O_gga_6au_60Ry_2s2p1d.orb", "H_gga_6au_60Ry_2s1p.orb"] # atomic orbital file list for each element;
                                                                         # order should be consistent with that in atom.npy
     pp_files: ["O_ONCV_PBE-1.0.upf", "H_ONCV_PBE-1.0.upf"]              # pseudopotential file list for each element;